usrbinkat/blog.usrbinkat.io/hugo/content/en/blog/k8s-bare-metal-vmware-replacement.md

 From a historical perspective, KubeVirt offers compelling advantages over traditional private and public virtual machine solutions for current and future compute needs.
 While KubeVirt's implementation continues to evolve and improve, it leverages Kubernetes to meet and exceed the operational efficiency and reliability of more primitive or proprietary virtualization offerings.

 Stay tuned for future posts.
 In an upcoming series, I'll demonstrate how Kargo makes KubeVirt and other kubernetes workloads easy to deploy and operate with a mature production ready integration of components and a simple Platform Engineering and DevOps experience.

+Kargo is in active development, and is on a long journey to production readiness.
+For now it is incubated in the ContainerCraft community of practice for personal use and experimentation.

 ---